anotherainaa/Effective_Testing_With_RSpec/README.md

 # Effective_Testing_With_RSpec

-Repository for developing project provided in the book Effective Testing with RSpec 3
+Repository for testing code and keeping notes about the book Effective Testing with RSpec 3